-Programs & Services >> Defense Opportunities >> Programs
+Programs & Services >> Defense and Manufacturing >> Programs

-Diminishing Manufacturing Sources and Material Shortages Program (DMSMS)
+Diminishing Manufacturing Sources and Material Shortages (DMSMS) Program

 Sustainment Engineering Risk Assessment (SERA)

-A SERA is a detailed study of all parts that can be repaired or replaced on a defense system, such as a vehicle or a weapon.
-SERAs includes many data fields on each part, including maintenance records, system usage data, ordering demand history, procurement history and manufacturer financial information.
+- A SERA is a detailed study of all parts that can be repaired or replaced on a defense system.
+The study includes many data fields on each part, including maintenance records, system usage data, ordering demand history, procurement history and manufacturer financial information.

-Small Business Innovation Research Program (SBIR)
+Small Business Innovation Research (SBIR)

-SBIR funding is administered by the Small Business Association.
-To be eligible for funding, projects must fulfill an R&D need identified by the DoD and have the potential to be developed into a product or service for commercial or defense markets.
+- Eligible projects must fulfill an R&D need identified by the DoD and have the potential to be developed into a product or service for commercial or defense markets.

 National Automotive Center (NAC)